Alfresco/alfresco-ng2-components/docs/core/login.component.md

 </adf-login>
 ```

-Should give you something like the following:

 ![Login with custom logo and background](../docassets/images/custom-login.png)

-Alternatively you can bind to your component properties and provide values dynamically if needed:
+You can also bind to your component properties and provide values dynamically if you need to:

 ```html
 <adf-login